 We commissioned the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) for an independent review into sex discrimination and sexual harassment within the services.
 The report was a wake-up call that identified 20 recommendations to be implemented for long-term and lasting cultural change.

 As well as the flexible workplace policy we've:

-- created an internal workplace harm unit triage and case-manage all complaints
+created an internal workplace harm unit triage and case-manage all complaint

 Senior leadership is talking to members and staff about career progression and overcoming obstacles and barriers.
 This has already resulted in females taking on more senior roles.
 VEOHRC will deliver its final progress audit in 2018.